DollhouseMCP/.github/profile/README.md

 # DollhouseMCP

-## Professional AI Persona Management Platform
+## Professional AI Customization Management Platform

-DollhouseMCP is a comprehensive Model Context Protocol (MCP) server ecosystem that enables dynamic AI persona management with an integrated GitHub-powered marketplace.
+DollhouseMCP is a comprehensive Model Context Protocol (MCP) server ecosystem that enables dynamic AI customization management with an integrated GitHub-powered collection of Personas, Prompts, Skills, Memories, Agents, and Ensembles of all of them.

 ### 🚀 What We Build

-- **MCP Server**: Production-ready persona management server for Claude and other AI assistants
+- **MCP Server**: Production-ready AI customization management server for Claude and other AI assistants
-- **Marketplace**: Community-driven persona sharing and distribution platform
+- **Collection**: Community-driven AI customization sharing and distribution platform
-- **Enterprise Tools**: Professional-grade security, auto-updates, and monitoring
+- **Enterprise Tools**: Professional-grade security, auto-updates, content validation for safety

 ### 📦 Our Projects